cebrini/100-days-of-code/log.md

 **Today's Progress:** Completed FCC's Search and Replace

 **Thoughts:** Spent so time reviewing by reading Javascript Patterns by Stoyan Stefanov.
 I focused on the Functions chapter and found some useful information their regarding curry functions and the like.
 Today I completed the Search and Replace challenge mentioned above.
 It turned out to be fairly easy.

+### Day(s) 34-37: Sept 5, 2016

+**Today's Progress:** completed Pig Latin challenge

+**Thoughts:** Spent most of my time reading Sitepoint's book Javascript Novice to Ninja.
+It's a good intro to Javascript is well written easy to understand.
+If I were going to  teach a class I'd consider using it as a text book.
+So that is what I've been doing the last couple of days.
+Oh and I completed @freecodecamp's Intermediate Algorithm challenge "Pig Latin".
+I can see an improvment in my ability to come up with a game play on how I'm going to tackle a problem.
+I'd say that's a good sign!